Star Trek: Discovery: Franchise expansion and spin-offs

 In June 2018, after becoming sole showrunner of Discovery, Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 Kurtzman wanted to "open this world up" and create multiple series set in the same universe but with their own distinct identities, an approach that he compared to the Marvel Cinematic Universe (MCU).
 He added that he would "weigh in meaningfully and significantly at all the critical junctures" for each new series.
 CBS and Kurtzman began referring to the expanded franchise as the "Star Trek Universe" at the 2019 San Diego Comic-Con, and monthly meetings with the showrunners of each new series were being held by April 2021 to allow coordination between the different series and ensure that "they're not stepping on each other's toes", according to Kurtzman.

-In addition to Star Trek: Picard, Star Trek: Lower Decks, and Star Trek: Prodigy, the expanded franchise includes several direct spin-offs from Star Trek: Discovery:
+In addition to Picard, Lower Decks, Prodigy, and Starfleet Academy, the expanded franchise includes several direct spin-offs from Star Trek: Discovery: